-Ultimately, subject to a formal decision by the Donlin Gold LLC board the comprehensive work we are completing should lead to the commencement of a new Donlin Gold feasibility study which, in turn, would initiate the detailed engineering work necessary to advance the project design before reaching a construction decision.
+The comprehensive work being completed will provide valuable information for the Donlin Gold LLC board and its owners to consider with respect to an updated feasibility study decision.
 The owners will advance the Donlin Gold project in a financially disciplined manner with a strong focus on engineering excellence, environmental stewardship, a strong safety culture and continued community engagement.

-Our share of funding for the Donlin Gold project in the first quarter of 2023 was \$5,744.
+Our share of funding for the Donlin Gold project in the first half of 2023 was \$12,772.
 In 2023, we continue to expect our share of Donlin Gold LLC funding to be \$17,000, including \$8,000 for external affairs, permitting, environmental, land, and legal activities and \$9,000 for project planning and fieldwork.